 - Get the chickenpox vaccine for your children, this way you don’t have to wait for them to catch it and then stay home with them.

 - Get the seasonal flu vaccine for the children (and possibly yourself), your children will catch it at nursery.
 Having the flu wile caring for young children is horrible!

-Laura Barter - Senior Lecturer
+Laura Barter - Reader

 I was incredibly grateful for the support I received from the department when I returned from both of my year-long maternity leaves.
 The Elsie Widdowson Fellowship enabled me to focus on my research and relieved me of most of my teaching duties.
 There is a great network of parents working in the department, and I have found their support and advice invaluable!